Keyemail/Discommander/README.md

 # Credit

-<p style="font-size:20px;">All credit goes to Keyemail on Discord.
+All credit goes to Keyemail on Discord.
 Everything has been scripted by him.